ThibaultGROUEIX/Mipmapping-rendering/README.md

 ### Usage

-Change the view point with the mouse
+Change the view point with the mouse. (the man is originally between the viewpoint and the light so he will appear black as there is no reflexion.
+To view the man, we have to change the viewpoint a tiny bit).

 Strike "m" key to change the level of mipmapping of one frame of the G-buffer (can be position, normal, or albedo) Observe the change in the rendered view (you can observe a nice specular spot)